Thu, Dec 12, 2024

 Infrastructure/Platform-as-a-Service Shared Responsibility

 It is important to appreciate the nuances in coverage across CSPs.
-If you choose to use AWS, for example, AWS claims responsibility for “Security of the Cloud,” which includes protecting the infrastructure that runs all of the services offered in AWS Cloud.
+If you choose to use AWS, for example, AWS claims responsibility for “Security of the Cloud,” which includes protecting the infrastructure that runs all the services offered in AWS Cloud.
 This infrastructure is composed of the hardware, software, networking, and facilities that run AWS Cloud services.

 Uncertainty Around Shared Responsibility Models

-• In an IaaS (server-based) deployment, the company is most likely going to assume full responsibility for Identity and Directory infrastructure, applications, network controls and operating system.
+• It is important to highlight that security roles are different based on whether the company is setting up an IaaS or PaaS environment.
+In an IaaS (server-based) deployment, the company is most likely going to assume full responsibility for Identity and Directory infrastructure, applications, network controls and operating system.

 Types of Security Architecture Design in Cloud Computing